There are never enough hours in the day.

 We can never seem to find the time to accomplish everything on our to-do lists.
 Whether those things are work-related, family-related or goal-related, we just don’t seem to have enough time or energy to get them done.

 That’s why we all seek to become more productive.
 We want to be able to manage our time better to get more done and open up more free time.

 Because of this universal importance, there is now an entire industry that is dedicated to helping people become more productive.
-There are hundreds of apps and programs you can download that will help you manage your time, set priorities and tune out distractions.
+There are hundreds of apps and programs you can download that will help you change your behaviors, set priorities and goals, and practice mindfulness to tune out distractions.
 There are countless productivity gurus with books and articles about his or her philosophy about how you get more done in less time.